The Umpqua Lighthouse and museum is on the Southern Oregon Coast.

 They kept detailed, handwritten notes in a journal about weather conditions, cleaning and upkeep.

-There are 67 steps up the spiral staircase to the Umpqua Lighthouse.
+4. Climb 67 steps up the spiral staircase of Umpqua Lighthouse.

-Explore some artifacts in a glass case on the landing platform, including the bulbs when it was electrified in 1934.
+5. Explore some fascinating artifacts in a glass case on the landing platform.

-The Umpqua Lighthouse emits two white flashes followed by a red flash.
-It's active 24 hours a day.
+Step inside the dazzling lantern room!
+The Umpqua Lighthouse is active 24 hours a day, emitting two white flashes followed by a red flash.

-The lens was constructed from 616 red and white prisms, made by Barbier & Cie in 1890 in France.
-It's one of the few lighthouses that still operate with first order Fresnel lens.
+The lens was constructed from 616 magnificent red and white prisms, made by Barbier & Cie in 1890 in France, and is one of the few lighthouses that still operate with first order Fresnel lens.

-The US Coast Guard took over the Umpqua River Lighthouse in 1939, from the Lifesaving Service.
-Douglas County now manages both the museum and Umpqua River Lighthouse.
+The U.S. Coast Guard took over the Umpqua Lighthouse in 1939 from the Lifesaving Service.
+Douglas County now manages both the museum and Umpqua Lighthouse.